Volunteer & Intern in Ghana | Volunteer Abroad

 Projects Abroad offers a Microfinance internship in Ghana where you can help local entrepreneurs living in a leprosy camp run their own businesses.
 By joining these efforts, you’ll help a marginalized community overcome some of the challenges they face because of stigma.
 The organization also works with women’s groups in a fishing village.

-2. Medical Internship
+2. Join a Medical Internship

 If you’re in medical school, or are a qualified nurse or doctor, you can utilize your specialized knowledge to reduce the workload often placed on Ghana’s overburdened medical resources.
 Play a key role in providing medical services and combating the effects of diseases like malaria and tuberculosis.

-You can gain valuable international experience to improve your resume with a medical internship in Ghana with Projects Abroad.
 They also offer internships in more specialized fields like dentistrymidwiferynursingpharmacyphysical therapypublic health, and speech therapy.

-3. Journalism
+3. Join a Journalism Internship

 Ghana has lots of stories to tell.
 Help document those stories as you put your journalism skills to work.

 Projects Abroad runs a journalism internship program in Accra — the center of politics in the country and the economic heart of West Africa.
 Projects Abroad lets journalists choose among print, TV and radio placements, providing you the chance to work in a busy newsroom and learn how to find and develop stories.
-The internship program lasts one to 12 weeks (or longer), and you get to stay with a host family (program fees start at $2,470 for one week, with four weeks costing $3,460).
+The internship program lasts one to 12 weeks (or longer), and you get to stay with a host family (program fees start at $2,470 for one week, with four weeks costing $3,580).

-4. Education
+4. Join an Education Internship

 A solid educational system is crucial to unleashing the full potential of a country’s youth.
-Ghana’s children have the drive to learn — but a lack of resources in poor areas and rural communities make it hard for many to realize their dreams.
+Ghana’s children have the drive to learn — but a lack of resources in poor areas and rural communities makes it hard for many to realize their dreams.
 Help move Ghana toward a better future as an education intern.

-5. Law and Human Rights
+5. Law and Human Rights Internship

 Though Ghana has made great progress, there remain a number of societal issues that need to be addressed.
 Raising awareness of human rights in various marginalized communities can solve important problems.
 Be a part of that solution by doing a law and human rights internship.